 If you don't elect to defer your defined benefit component by the date given in your letter, your defined benefit component will be converted into a lump sum and transferred together with your accumulation component to an Accumulation 1 account, provided you haven't already recommenced as a contributing member of the DBD.
-Your insurance may also be cancelled, read page 16 for more information.
+Inbuilt benefits cease when you cease DBD eligible employment.
+Your insurance may also change, read page 16 for more information.

-&lt;sup>1 To see how the components work, refer to the Defined Benefit Division and Accumulation 2 PDS, available from unisuper.com.au/pds.
+To see how the components work, refer to the Defined Benefit Division and Accumulation 2 PDS, available from unisuper.com.au/pds.

-&lt;sup>2 If you choose to defer, you can request to transfer your benefit to an Accumulation 1 account at any time.
+If you choose to defer, you can request to transfer your benefit to an Accumulation 1 account at any time.